catherinemarvin/DJS/README.md

 <a href="https://github.com/khwang/DJS">Check out the github</a>

+<a href="http://www.soncoya.com">Also check out our live demo of an example product</a>!
+Open with two browser tabs for maximum effect.

+##What is DJS?

+DJS is a Node.JS module built on top of Now and MongoDB.
+It is a media distribution framework.
+Simply spin up a Node server and plug DJS in and serve up all sorts of media in real-time with no server-side Javascript necessary.
+Media can mean anything from YouTube videos, pictures, and even webpages.
+We also support a public subscription model and groups, for discriminating customers.

 Install from npm
 ----------------

 `npm install djs` or `npm install djs -g` for a global installation.
 You may have to also `npm install mongodb`.

-DJS is a Node.JS module built on top of Now and MongoDB.

 ##Public API